|

 English

-researchers studied a profusion
+researchers studied a

 of hermaphrodite trout in the English rivers.
 They found that the sewage effluent draining into the river contained detergent breakdown